JetBrains/create-react-kotlin-app/README.md

 ### Adding Kotlin/JS packages

 **No configuration is required** to add packages written in Kotlin to a project based on Create React Kotlin App, we take care of it for you.
-Simply run `npm install kotlinx-coroutines-core` to add [https://www.npmjs.com/package/kotlinx-coroutines-core](coroutines) support, or `npm install @jetbrains/kotlin-react-router-dom` to install the [wrapper for React Router DOM](https://www.npmjs.com/package/@jetbrains/kotlin-react-router-dom).
+Simply run `npm install @jetbrains/kotlin-react-router-dom` to install the [wrapper for React Router DOM](https://www.npmjs.com/package/@jetbrains/kotlin-react-router-dom).

 ### Creating an App